OrienteerBAP/Orienteer-Guidebook/the_interface_of_the_schema.md

 To view documents belonging to a class, click its **Browse class** button (on the right of the screen).

 ## The Indexes tab

 What is this?
 ## The Database tab

 Lets you [configure general database settings](https://orienteer.gitbooks.io/orienteer/content/creating_a_database_and_configuring_its_properties.html).
 ## The Clusters tab

+Lets you work with clusters (as [defined in OrientDB](http://orientdb.com/docs/2.0/orientdb.wiki/Tutorial-Clusters.html)).
+> **Note.** In the current Orienteer vesion, each class corresponds to a single cluser.